 Many of these objectives are entirely reliant on accurate and up to date biodiversity data.
 GiGL is a key partner, providing a local service tailored to the project.
 Without accurate mapping and monitoring of species present in London and reporting of new records, it would be impossible to take targeted action to manage these.

-One of the first steps of the initiative has been to short list non-native species of concern for London.
+One of the first steps of the initiative was to short list non-native species of concern for London.
 As part of this exercise, GiGL undertook a data audit to identify the number of records of each species of concern and cross-reference this with records for SSSIs, rivers, SINCs and boroughs across London.
-This has given the group a good idea of the non-native species data that are available and an idea of where the worst impacts may be occurring and consequently where to focus resources and priority actions.
-GiGL will continue to undertake analysis of available invasive species data to support LISI in meeting the objectives outlined.
+This gave the group a good idea of the non-native species data that are available and an idea of where the worst impacts may be occurring and consequently where to focus resources and priority actions.

-Recognsing the importance of effective monitoring, GiGL is going to make it even easier for people to submit invasive species records by creating a dedicated survey form on behalf of LISI, which will soon be accessible via the GiGL website.
-Also, to help people take action to eradicate invasive species, a new section will be added to the data search reports, which GiGL provide mainly regularly to consultants working on behalf of developers.
+Recognsing the importance of effective monitoring, GiGL made it easier for people to submit invasive species records by creating a dedicated survey form on behalf of LISI.
+Also, to help people take action to eradicate invasive species, a new section was added to reports based on GiGL data available to consultants working on behalf of developers via the data search service.

-Should any partner be interested in joining LISI or require further information on the group, please contact Karen Harper.
+Should any partner be interested in finding out more about LISI or require further information, please see the LISI website.

 LISI is chaired by the Environment Agency and is a partnership between a large number of organisations.
 The Natural History Museum, Natural England, London Boroughs Biodiversity Forum, London Wildlife Trust and GiGL have been core partners in helping to set the group up, along with support from the GB Non-Native Species Secretariat.
 Many additional organisations have signed up as active members.
 These include the Wildfowl and Wetlands Trust, London Natural History Society, Kew Gardens, Network Rail, Thames21, BAA, Thames Landscape Strategy, Lee Valley Park, Wandle Trust, British Waterways, Kings College London, University College London, Imperial College and Queen Mary University.